15 Steps to Build a Strong Relationship With Your Spouse

 Having deep respect also means that you respect your partner’s imperfections, flaws, and weaknesses, knowing that you too are imperfect and flawed.
 Not thinking of yourself as better or smarter.

 Acknowledging that everyone has unique strengths as well as weaknesses.

 Focus and emphasize your partner’s strengths rather than criticizing and pointing out their weaknesses all the time.

 It’s strange that so often we get stingy in respecting our significant other and harsh in passing judgments and making misassumptions.

-It’s common to see people giving more respect, space, and open-mindedly acknowledging differences when it comes to other people in their lives such as co-workers, friends, acquaintances.
+It’s common to see people giving more respect, and space, and acknowledging differences with an open mind when it comes to other people in their lives such as co-workers, friends, and acquaintances.

-But when it comes it their spouse, all of a sudden they turn into a narrow-minded, control freak.
+But when it comes it their spouse, all of a sudden they turn into narrow-minded, control freaks.

 Developing deep respect in a relationship can begin with simply acknowledging that your partner is an individual human being and that you do NOT own them.
 Of course, there’s a lot more to it, but having this mindset is the very basic root of respect.

 In terms of being on the same page, and having similar values, preferences, and priorities, these are the things that are to be responsibly sorted out before getting into a commitment.
 Once you’ve committed to your partner, embrace what comes as a part of the package (unless there’s some serious or morally questionable stuff involved).